-The winter sports have their own specific competitions for each type of sport.
-In the case of ski we can find competitions such as aerials.
-Each competition consists of two different jumps that are performed on trampolines specially prepared for the occasion.
-The judges must observe and score the takeoff, the correct execution of the movements during the jump and the landing.
-Different jumps are those with different numbers of rotations, twists or in which the direction of rotation changes.
+Winter sports feature their own specific competitions for each type of sport.
+In the case of skiing, we can find competitions such as aerials.
+Each competition consists of two different jumps performed on specially prepared ramps.
+Judges must observe and score the take-off, the correct execution of movements during the jump, and the landing.
+Different jumps are those with varying numbers of rotations, twists, or changes in the direction of rotation.

 Straight jump